How to Do SEO Audit to Boost Your Google Rankings and Traffic

 By following the essential steps of SEO audit above, you should have gained various useful insights into your website’s performance and should provide you enough information on how to plan your enterprise SEO strategy.

-Keep in mind that these steps are not exhaustive, and certainly, you can commit to the enterprise SEO growth program that will analyze more aspects of your site and your content and even conduct a full-blown SEO forensic which can take days or even weeks to complete.
+Keep in mind that these steps are not exhaustive, and certainly, you can commit to hiring an SEO expert that will analyze more aspects of your site and your content and even conduct a full-blown SEO forensic which can take days or even weeks to complete.
 However, this basic SEO audit we’ve discussed should provide you a great way to assess your site’s current condition and plan a new SEO campaign.